uv10000/P3/writeup_P3_U_Voll.md

 ### Executive Summary

-As a starting point, I used my leNet implementation as from the lecture/quizz, as suggested.
+As a starting point, I used my leNet implementation from the lecture/quizz, as suggested.

 It did not work out of the box, and I observed severe overfitting.
 Symptoms: Near 100% accuracy on the training set but far less (~ 60%, initially) on the validation set.

-Two major improvements:
+I then came up with two major improvements:
 * Regularisation (both L_2 and dropout, details see below).
 Still overfitting but better (80% training accuracy).
 * Conversion to greyscale.
 Surprisingly (to me), this massively improved the validation-set-accuracy beyond the limit of 93%.